-To request a training, email the PEAR team at email@example.com.
+To request a training, consultation, and/or to be connected to the PEAR specialist assigned to your school or college email the PEAR team at firstname.lastname@example.org.

 Kaaren Williamsen is the Director of the Prevention, Education, Assistance and Resources (PEAR) unit at ECRT.
 She served as the director of U-M’s Sexual Assault Prevention and Awareness Center from 2017-2022.
 She came to U-M from Swarthmore College in Pennsylvania where she was the Title IX coordinator.
 Earlier in her career she spent 15 years directing the Gender and Sexuality Center at Carleton College.
 As the founding director, she developed innovative sexual violence prevention programming and created institutional support services for LGBTQ students.
 Kaaren earned her doctorate in organizational leadership, policy and development at the University of Minnesota.
 She has a Master of Science degree in women’s studies and a Master of Arts degree in counseling and student personnel psychology.

 Sophie serves as the Assistant Director at the Prevention, Education, Assistance & Resources (PEAR) unit at ECRT.
 Born and raised in France, she went to law school in Paris and moved to New York City for her Master of Arts degree in Criminal Justice and Counterterrorism at John Jay College of Criminal Justice.